paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-05-09-javascript.md

   country-name: United Kingdom
 summary: My relationship with JavaScript?
 It’s complicated.
 category:
-- javascript
+- Javascript
-- learning
+- Learning
-- web
+- Web
-- programming
+- Programming
 ---
 Yesterday I submitted a change to [LiquidJS][1], an open source project that aims to port the popular Ruby-based [Liquid][2] templating language to Javascript.
 That my pull request involved [updating a regular expression][3] begs the question: what the hell have I become?!